parente/tott/doc/setup.rst

 #.
 Address any README.md failures reported by fixing your the file until the tests pass.
 #.
 Address any *tottbox* failures by asking for help.
 (They're probably my bugs, not yours.)

 .. note:: For this exercise, specifications and tests are overkill.
 However, I want you to get a glimpse of behavior-driven development (BDD), a topic we will cover later.
+If you're curious about what's going on, open ``features/*.features`` files in your editor and review their contents.
+They open the associated ``features/steps/*.py`` files and match up code with specification.

 Commit and Push
 ~~~~~~~~~~~~~~~